Do Safety Incentive Programs Work?

 How Do You Implement Safety Incentive Programs Without Discouraging Reporting?

-- A training program for all employees to reinforce reporting rights and responsibilities and emphasizes the employer's non-retaliation policy; and
+- A training program for all employees to reinforce reporting rights and responsibilities and emphasize the employer's non-retaliation policy

 How Can EHS Software Help Manage Safety Incentive Programs?